Luos-io/Documentation/tutorials/your-first-message/receiving-message.md

 void Button_Loop(void){}
 ```

-Because you don’t give any shipping address to Luos you will have to go get it by yourself!
+Because you did not give any shipping address to Luos Engine, your service will have to go get it by itself.

-We only need 2 functions here `Button_Init()` and `Button_loop()`.
+We only need 2 functions here, called `Button_Init()` and `Button_loop()`.

 Let’s try it!

-1. Compil and upload to the board the project.
+1. Compile and upload the project to the board.
-2. Use pyluos-shell.
-You should see :
+2. Use `pyluos-shell` in a terminal.
+You should see the following routing table:

 ```bash
   ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓